Chinese Super League reduces number of foreign players allowed to play

 Chelsea striker Diego Costa has been linked with a move to China that would be worth £30m a year.

-A statement said the new measures will address "irrational investments."
+A statement said the new measures will address "irrational investments".

-Previously the rule was "4+1" - four foreigners of any nationality plus one Asian in a matchday squad.
+Previously the rule was "4+1" - four foreigners of any nationality plus one Asian player in a matchday squad.

-Teams will now also be required to name two under-23 Chinese players in their matchday squads, with at least one in the starting XI, with the Chinese Football Association also looking into "signature fees and other illegal activities" in recent transfers.
+Teams will now also be required to name two Chinese players aged under 23 in their matchday squads, with at least one in the starting XI, with the Chinese Football Association also looking into "signature fees and other illegal activities" in recent transfers.

 Chelsea midfielders Oscar and John Mikel Obi have already moved to China this month, while former Manchester United and Manchester City forward Carlos Tevez reportedly became the world's highest-paid player when he joined Shanghai Shenhua last month.

-Shenhua would be one club hit by the new rules as they have six non-Chinese players in their squad, including Tevez, another former Chelsea forward Demba Ba and former Newcastle striker Obafemi Martins.
+Shenhua would be one club hit by the new rules as they have six non-Chinese players in their squad, including Tevez, former Chelsea forward Demba Ba and ex-Newcastle striker Obafemi Martins.

-Costa has been linked with a move to Tianjin Quanjian, who signed Belgium midfielder Axel Witsel for a salary of over £15m a year this month.
+Costa has been linked with a move to Tianjin Quanjian, who signed Belgium midfielder Axel Witsel for a salary of more than £15m a year this month.

 'A move to foster local talent' - analysis